Reaction-App/reaction/README.md

 ### Installing

-After downloading the distribution, you will need to download the app dependecies:
+After downloading the distribution, you will need to download the app dependencies:

 ```
 $ cd reaction